momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Regions/The 8 Great Regions of Aerathon.md

 ____________________________
-Aerathon is a land of **ancient power and endless conflict**, where magic shapes empires, wilderness, and the unknown.
-Towering **arcane cities**, frozen **fortresses of steel and ice**, and **sun-scorched deserts** all bear the marks of rulers who seek dominion over land, sky, and secret realms beyond mortal sight.
-The **Eternal Labyrinths**, scattered across the continent, stand as cryptic monuments to a forgotten past, drawing those who seek **glory, knowledge, or the power to reshape Aerathon itself**.
+Aerathon is a land of ancient power and endless conflict, where magic shapes empires, wilderness, and the unknown.
+Towering arcane cities, frozen fortresses of steel and ice, and sun-scorched deserts all bear the marks of rulers who seek dominion over land, sky, and secret realms beyond mortal sight.
+The Eternal Labyrinths, scattered across the continent, stand as cryptic monuments to a forgotten past, drawing those who seek glory, knowledge, or the power to reshape Aerathon itself.

 # Region Table